adamrossnelson/StataQuickReference/ReadMe.md

 ### 2.2.5.
 Facradar.do

 Another plotting demonstration.
-Demonstrates genderating a radar plot.
-Requires the `radar` package which is available at `http://fmwww.bc.edu/repec/bocode/r/radar.html`.
+Demonstrates generating a radar plot.
+Requires the `radar` package available at `http://fmwww.bc.edu/repec/bocode/r/radar.html`.
 The example given in `radar` documentation shows the package excels at plotting a categorical y (such as automobile make) and a continuous x (automobile weight).

-This implementatino plots a categorical y (such as a series of factor scores) and a continuous x (which would be each factor score's mean).
+This implementation plots a categorical y (such as a series of factor scores) and a continuous x (which would be each factor score's mean).

-**Help wanted note:** Seeking collaborator in convering `facradar.do` into Stata `.ado` package.
+**Help wanted note:** Seeking collaborator in converting `facradar.do` into Stata `.ado` package.

 ### 2.2.6.
 GetStataSchemes.do

 This file is a quick routine that will install a range of graphic schemes.
-Stata's raphic schemes are a useful way to improve the visual presentation of data.
+Stata's graphic schemes are a useful way to improve the visual presentation of data.

 This routine also sets the default scheme to `lean2wide` which is a modified version of lean1 and lean2.
 More information about development history in the do file.